MethodicalAcceleratorDesign/MAD-NG/docs/source/numrange.rst

 The constructors for :type:`range` and :type:`logrange` are directly available from the :mod:`MAD` environment, except for the special case of the concatenation operator applied to two or three numbers, which is part of the language definition as a MAD-NG extension.
 The :type:`logrange` behave as a the :type:`range` but they work on logarithmic scale.
 All constructor functions adjust the value of :var:`step` to ensure stable sizes and iterators across platforms (see the method :func:`adjust` for details).

-.. constant:: start..stop..step_
+.. constant:: start..stop
+              start..stop..step

    The concatenation operator applied to two or three numbers creates a :type:`range` and does not perform any adjustment of :var:`step`.
-Default: :expr:`step_ = 1`.
+The default step for the first form is one.

 .. function:: range(start_, stop, step_)